United States Armed Forces: Budget

-The United States has the world's largest military budget, followed by People's Republic of China, India, United Kingdom, and Russia.
+The United States manages the world's largest military budget, followed by the People's Republic of China, India, United Kingdom, and Russia.

 The James M. Inhofe National Defense Authorization Act for Fiscal Year 2023 established the topline defense budget as $857.9 billion, with the Department of Defense receiving $816.7 billion and the Department of Energy's national security programs receiving $30.3 billion, an 8% increase from Fiscal Year 2022.

-The Department of the Air Force's budget, unlike the Department of the Army or Department of the Navy has a sizable portion of "pass-through."
-This is money that is not controlled or used by the Air Force, but is instead passed to other Department of Defense agencies and can be up to 17% of the department's budget, giving the impression that it is the most funded military department, but is actually the least funded.
+The Department of the Air Force budget, unlike the Department of the Army or Department of the Navy has a sizable portion of "pass-through."
+This is money not controlled or used by the Air Force, but is instead passed to other Department of Defense agencies and can be up to 17% of the department's budget.
+This pass-through allocation gives the impression that the Air Force is the highest funded military department.
+It is actually the least funded.

 Army modernization

-The Army's modernization efforts, led by Army Futures Command are centralized into six priorities.
+The Army's modernization efforts, led by Army Futures Command, are centralized into six priorities.
 Each priority is led by a Cross Functional Team.

 Long Range Precision Fires is the land service's top modernization priority, focusing on rebuilding its Field Artillery Branch in response to longer range Russian and Chinese artillery systems.
 The Extended Range Cannon Artillery program is developing a cannon artillery piece that can accurately fire at targets 70 kilometers away, an increase from the 30 kilometer distance of current cannon artillery.
 The Precision Strike Missile is a surface-to-surface guided missile intended to be fired from the current M270 Multiple Launch Rocket System and M142 HIMARS, replacing their current missiles and doubling the rate of fire.
 The Army is also working with the Missile Defense Agency, U.S. Navy, and U.S. Air Force to develop a common hypersonic glide body, which the Army will employ as part of the mobile ground launched Long-Range Hypersonic Weapon program.
 Finally, the Army is working to modify the U.S. Navy's RIM-174 Standard ERAM and UGM-109 Tomahawk land attack cruise missile for ground launch to provide the Army with mid-range artillery capability.

 The Next Generation Combat Vehicle program is developing a family of fighting vehicles for the Armor Branch to increase firepower, speed, and survivability.
 The Optionally Manned Fighting Vehicle is intended to replace the M2 Bradley, while the Armored Multi-Purpose Vehicle will replace the M113 armored personnel carriers, which have been used since the Vietnam War.
-The three variants of the Armored Multi-Purpose Vehicle are the general purpose, mission command, and medical treatment.
+The three variants of the Armored Multi-Purpose Vehicle are general purpose, mission command, and medical treatment.
 The Mobile Protected Firepower is designed to be a light tank for Infantry Brigade Combat Teams.
 Finally, the Robotic Combat Vehicles are intended to come in light, medium, and heavy variants that will serve as scouts and escorts for crewed combat vehicles.